sincereuk/docs/content/learn/containers/introduction.md

 ### Docker

-Wercker uses [Docker](http://docker.com) containers to not only run your pipelines, but also stores your build artifacts as containers.
+Wercker's usage of [Docker](http://docker.com) is twofold.
+First of all, Wercker executes your [pipelines](/learn/pipelines/introduction.html) inside containers, providing you with an isolated runtime environment to run your tests in.

+Secondly, every Wercker pipeline produces an artifact, and that result can be packaged as a container and pushed to a registry seamlessly.

-This means that you can ship and deploy these containers to your servers.
+This means that you can build, ship and deploy these containers to your servers all from within Wercker.

 ![image](/images/portable-container.svg)

 Within pipelines, containers are used to run your language stack (for instance python) but also services such as a database.

-> Every wercker pipeline runs inside a container

 In the next couple of sections we will explain where to get your containers from, and how to use them.

 [Using Containers &rsaquo;](/learn/containers/using-containers.html "nav next containers")